 “The vast majority of Christians [even the faithful] are enveloped in the most shocking ignorance [of their faith]” –St. John Baptist Vianney (Sermons of the Cure of Ars, Lost Works).

 I know it is hard to believe obtaining salvation is difficult and that “scarcely anyone is saved” as St. Alphonosus says in his, Discourse to the Brethren of a Confraternity, since most of us have been deceived our whole life into thinking that mercy will save us if we just have some belief in Jesus.
 But that just isn’t true.

-However, the saints and the Word concur perfectly with St. Alphonosus and warns us that “the just man shall scarcely be saved.”(1 Peter 4:18-19).
+The saints and the Word concur perfectly with St. Alphonosus and warn us that “the just man shall scarcely be saved.”(1 Peter 4:18-19).
 Why don’t we believe the Word and the saints who have far greater wisdom than we do?

 Truly, we don’t need just “some” belief in Christ to be saved, we need a true saving belief in Jesus: a faith so great that JESUS IS THE WAY, that we come to truly hate everything that is opposed to the Way…especially everything that is opposed to love of the Cross (suffering and sacrificing for the salvation of souls).
-We need a repentance that can lead to the Truth.
+To obtain this faith, we need a repentance that can lead to the Truth.